-Instructions for Drug Administration and Blood Sample Collection for Therapeutic Drug Monitoring sa declarions for Drug Administration and produce a sample content of the appeared by monitoring e an administration set with minimal residual hold up (priming) volume (1 to 3 mL) for drug infusion ensure accurate delivery of the entire prescribed dose and to ensure accurate collection of blood mples for therapeutic drug monitoring and dose adjustment.
+Instructions for Drug Administration and Blood Sample Collection for Therapeutic Drug MonitoringUse an administration set with minimal residual hold up (priming) volume (1 to 3 mL) for drug infusion to ensure accurate delivery of the entire prescribed dose and to ensure accurate collection of blood samples for therapeutic drug monitoring and dose adjustment

 Prime the administration set tubing with drug solution to allow accurate documentation of the start time of busulfan injection infusion.
 Collect the blood sample from a peripheral intravenous line to avoid contamination with infusing drug.
 If the blood sample is taken directly from the existing central venous catheter (CVC), DO NOT COLLECT THE BLOOD SAMPLE WHILE THE DRUG IS INFUSING to ensure that the end of infusion sample is not contaminated with any residual drug.
-At the end of infusion (2 hr), disconnect the administration tubing and flush the CVC line with 5 cc of normal saline prior to the collection of the end of infusion sample from the CVC port.
+At the end of infusion (2 hr), disconnect the administration tubing and flush the CVC line with 5 mL of normal saline prior to the collection of the end of infusion sample from the CVC port.
 Collect the blood samples from a different port than that used for the busulfan injection infusion.
 When recording the busulfan injection infusion stop time, do not include the time required to flush the indwelling catheter line.
-Discard the administration tubing at the end of the two-hour infusion [see Dosage and Administration (2.3)].
+Discard the administration tubing at the end of the two-hour infusion [see Dosage and Administration (2.3)]